aionnetwork/aion/DOCKER.md

 ```

 ##### Bootstrap internal mining

+**Note**: The override of these variables are mostly for local development/testing purposes.

 ```bash
 # This will lower the difficulty for slow machines and generate an account at startup and set it as the coinbase